awsdocs/aws-systems-manager-user-guide/doc_source/monitoring-cloudwatch-agent.md

 **One: To retrieve config data from SSM Agent**

 1. On the instance where you want to return to collecting logs with the SSM Agent, locate the contents of the SSM Agent config file\.
-This JSON file is typically found in the following location:
+This JSON file is typically found in the following location\.

    ```
    ${Env:ProgramFiles}\\Amazon\\SSM\\Plugins\\awsCloudWatch\\AWS.EC2.Windows.CloudWatch.json